 Video and mobile app ad serving aren't included on the Ad Speed Home dashboard.

-The chart and metrics in the Ad Speed overview card can help you learn more about the factors contributing to the speed of ad experiences across your inventory.
+Your Ad Speed home dashboard measures seconds of load time during the different stages of the creative life cycle.
+This data can help you learn more about the factors contributing to the speed of ad experiences across your inventory.

-For each metric, your network is assigned a grade based on the time it took to load tags, receive ad requests, and render creatives.
+For each metric in the Ad Speed overview card, your network is assigned a grade based on the time it took to load tags, receive ad requests, and render creatives.
 This grade is an average (weighted by traffic) across inventory types.
 It's calculated using benchmark comparisons between your network and the 80th percentile load times of a group of technical peer networks similar to your own.

 You can hover over the grades to find their specific values.
 The possible grades include: